|The Londoners with Fabio Capello|

 Wright was a legendary striker with Arsenal.
 Before joining Arsenal, he was a hero with Crystal Palace.
 At the time of writing, he was their highest goal scorer since the War.
 In 1991, he joined Arsenal.
 He spent 7 seasons with them, winning all three domestic trophies and the Cup Winners' Cup in 1994.
 Despite being a top scorer in the domestic league(he scored over 20 goals every season from 1991 to 1998), he only played 33 times for England and was never selected for any of the major tournaments.

-Ron Harris, Scott Parker, Jermain Defoe, Billy Moon.
+Ron Harris, Scott Parker, Jermain Defoe, Billy Moon, Joe Cole, Steve Perryman, Kenny Samsom.

 -- London was not known to be hotbeds for football talents until recent years.
 Most players selected were active within the last 25 years.
+Three of them were goalkeepers.
 Only five players who played before 1980's were considered.
-Three of them were goalkeepers.
-Two of the keepers played between the 19th and 20th Century.
+Before I started to research on this team, I did not know that.

--- The leftback position is very talented.
+-- The left back position is very strong.
+Both Ashley Cole and Stuart Pearce are among the greatest ever from London.
 Both Steve Perryman and Kenny Samsom missed out.

 I started two former Real Madrid players on each side of the wing.
 Then, they would be partner with three legends who played with Tottenham Hotspurs.
 Frank Lampard got the nod over Paul Ince as the other midfielder.